yjthoo/MovieGenreClassifier/README.md

 # MovieGenreClassifier

 The goal of this project is to determine the genre of a movie based on its title as well as its description/overview (generally up to 140 words).
-The program is written in Python and the model currently uses the following architecture:

-The program then enables the classification between the following 23 types of genres:
+The program is written in Python and enables the classification between the following types of genres: